scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 The connection can be closed from either side of the WebSocket.
 It is closed on the web browser side via an option in GhostTest’s pulldown menu, and it closed on the text editor side by closing the active buffer.

-For example, the server for *Emacs* is provided by the *atomic-chrome* package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (https://github.com/alpha22jp/atomic-chrome).
+For example, the server for *Emacs* is provided by the *atomic-chrome* package that is available in the Milkypostman’s Emacs Lisp Package Archive (MELPA) and on GitHub (`https://github.com/alpha22jp/atomic-chrome`).
 The configuration for *atomic-chrome* in my Emacs initialization file (e.g., init.el) is listed below (Fig. :ref:`atomicconfig`).
-The third line in Code listing 1 sets the default Emacs mode (equivalent to a programming language scope): I set it to Python for Jupyter code cells.
+The third line in Code listing 1 sets the default Emacs mode (equivalent to a programming language scope): We set it to Python for Jupyter code cells.
 Atomic-chrome uses text-mode by default.
 You can change the default mode to other programming languages that you may use in Jupyter, like Julia or R.
 The last three lines specify the Emacs mode to be used when text is imported from the text areas on github.com, Overleaf.com, and 750words.com.